predict-idlab/pyRDF2Vec/docs/glossary.rst

    all the facts in a Knowledge Graph are represented as triples (subject, predicate, object).

+N-Gram walks
+   The transformation walk strategy based on the fact that the predecessors of a node that two different walks have in common can be different.

 object
    Noun or pronoun used in a sentence and which is acted upon by the subject.

 predicate
    Often associated with a large part of a sentence, designating something from